InertiaSolutionsGroup/Injury-Report/docs/README.md

 ## Documentation Index

+- [WORKFLOW.md](./WORKFLOW.md): Detailed workflow and component status documentation
+- [DATABASE_SCHEMA.md](./DATABASE_SCHEMA.md): Comprehensive database schema documentation
-- [instructions.md](./instructions.md): Quick reference for common developer tasks (start/stop server, testing, refactoring, etc.)
+- [instructions.md](./instructions.md): Quick reference for common developer tasks
-- [LLM_HANDOFF.md](./LLM_HANDOFF.md): Handoff guide for LLMs and developers—always update before switching sessions
+- [LLM_HANDOFF.md](./LLM_HANDOFF.md): Handoff guide for LLMs and developers
 - [CHANGELOG.md](./CHANGELOG.md): Chronological list of all project changes
 - [ENVIRONMENT.md](./ENVIRONMENT.md): Environment variable and API key setup

 ## How to Use
 - Start here if you are new to the project or returning after a break
+- Check [WORKFLOW.md](./WORKFLOW.md) for detailed component status
-- Always check `LLM_HANDOFF.md` for current status and next steps
+- Always check [LLM_HANDOFF.md](./LLM_HANDOFF.md) for current status and next steps
 - For setup and running instructions, see the Setup Instructions section above

+## Development Notes

+- The application is designed to work even when n8n webhooks are not available
+- "Submit as is" functionality writes directly to Supabase, bypassing n8n validation
+- Error handling is implemented to gracefully handle missing dependencies

 ---